Combinatorics of combinatorial topology: Collapsible polyhedra and maps

 Constructible simplicial and polytopal complexes originate in the work of M. Hochster on Cohen--Macaulay rings \cite{Ho} and have been widely studied in Topological Combinatorics (see references in \cite{Ha0}, \cite{Ben}).
 The above definition is supposed to be the topologist's version of the notion, and has two somewhat different relations with the original combinatorialist's definition:

-\begin{itemize} \item If $P$ is the ``face poset'', in the combinatorialist's sense (that is, including the empty face as well!) of a simplicial or polytopal complex $K$, then $P$ is constructible in the above sense if and only if $K$ is constructible in the sense of Hochster (see Lemma \ref{Hochster-lemma}).
+\begin{itemize} \item If $P$ is (the poset of nonempty faces of) an {\it acyclic} simplicial or polytopal complex, then $P$ is constructible in the above sense if and only if it is constructible in the sense of Hochster (see Lemma \ref{Mayer-Vietoris}(c)).

-\item If $P$ is (the poset of nonempty faces of) an {\it acyclic} simplicial or polytopal complex, then $P$ is constructible in the above sense if and only if it is constructible in the sense of Hochster (see Lemma \ref{Mayer-Vietoris}(c)). \end{itemize}
+\item If $P$ is the ``face poset'', in the combinatorialist's sense (that is, including the empty face as well!) of a simplicial or polytopal complex $K$, then $P$ is constructible in the above sense if and only if $K$ is constructible in the sense of Hochster (see Lemma \ref{Hochster-lemma}). \end{itemize}

 Order complexes of constructible posets are clearly contractible (by Mayer--Vietoris and Seifert--van Kampen).
 The dunce hat of Zeeman \cite{Ze2} (also known as the Borsuk tube), that is, the mapping cone of the map $\phi\:S^1\to S^1$ corresponding to the word $aa^{-1}a$, is an example of a contractible polyhedron that cannot be triangulated by a constructible simplicial complex \cite{Ha0}, \cite{Ha1}.